 When is payment due?

-A deposit is required at least one week before the hunt.
-The balance can be paid after the hunt.
+Payment for the contracted amount is due at least three weeks before the hunt.
+If you have more people than the original contracted amount, the balance can be paid after the hunt.

 Is museum admission included in the price of museum hunts?